-Van Maanen’s star is a white dwarf with the stellar classification DZ8.
+Van Maanen’s Star (Van Maanen 2) is a white dwarf with the stellar classification DZ8.
 It is the third closest white dwarf to the Sun, after Sirius B in Canis Major constellation and Procyon B in Canis Minor.
 It is also the nearest known solitary white dwarf.

 The stellar classification DZ8 indicates that the star has elements heavier than helium in its spectrum, which is to say metals.

 The star was discovered by the Dutch-American astronomer Adriaan van Maanen in 1917.
 It has an apparent magnitude of 12.374 and is 14.1 light years distant from Earth.
 The star is located about two degrees south of Delta Piscium.